 Q: What are the Sound Therapy books?

 A: Rafaele and Patricia Joudry’s books will answer most of your questions about the program.
 Request a free Ebook to get all your questions answered.

 When you read the book it allows you to become your own sound therapist and saves you thousands of dollars!

 Rafaele and Patricia Joudry’s first book: Sound Therapy: Music to Recharge your Brain gives a full overview of the history and science and the latest updates on portable Sound Therapy.
 Rafaele’s second book Triumph Over Tinnitus details how Sound Therapy and many other natural approaches can benefit those with tinnitus, hyperacusis or dizziness.

 If you are using Sound Therapy for your children then we recommend Rafaele Joudry’s third book, Why Aren’t I Learning?
-Which is a complete guide to Sound Therapy and other sensory integration therapies for children.
+Which are a complete guide to Sound Therapy and other sensory integration therapies for children high-quality

 If you would like to read one of Rafaele’s books now, request a free Ebook.

 Q: Why is Nutrition for the Ear important?

 A: The ear is a very nutrient-rich organ, and requires specific nutrients to function optimally.
 Rafaele Joudry explains why it is vitally important to use our nutrition for the ear when undertaking Sound Therapy listening.
 The stimulation created by the music requires the ear to begin functioning at a much higher level of muscular and vibratory activity than previously.
 Unless extra nutrition is provided at the same time, the ear is struggling to suddenly improve its performance.
 Athletes require more concentrated nutrition.
 Now you are becoming an athlete of the ear!